Brad Lundblade

-Bradford Ryan Lundblade (born September 21, 1995) is an American former professional football player who was a center in the National Football League (NFL).
+Bradford Ryan Lundblade (born September 21, 1995) is an American former professional football player who was a center in the National Football League (NFL) for 4 seasons.
 He played college football for the Oklahoma State Cowboys.

 Professional career

 Seattle Seahawks

 Lundblade was signed by the Seattle Seahawks as an undrafted free agent on May 4, 2018, but was waived three days later.

 Cincinnati Bengals

 On May 14, 2018, Lundblade was signed by the Cincinnati Bengals.
 He was waived on September 1, and was re-signed to the practice squad the next day.
 Lundblade signed a reserve/future contract with Cincinnati on December 31.
 He was waived by the Bengals on August 31, 2019.

 Carolina Panthers

 On September 3, 2019, Lundblade was signed to the Carolina Panthers practice squad.
 He was promoted to the active roster on November 29.
 Lundblade was waived by Carolina on December 5.

 New York Jets

 On December 9, 2019, Lundblade was signed to the New York Jets practice squad.
 He signed a reserve/future contract with the Jets on December 30.
 Lundblade was waived by New York on September 5, 2020.